Iniopteryx: Postcranial skeleton

 Similarly to the skull, the postcrania of I. rushlaui has been characterized as difficult to study.
 Zangerl and Case identified at least 40 vertebrae in I. rushlaui.
 The vertebrae of Iniopteryx lack a vertebral centra, a similar condition to modern chimaeroids; however, unlike living chimaeras, Iniopteryx lacked a vertebral column made up of calcified rings and had an entirely uncalcified notochord.
 Neural and haemal arches protruded from the vertebral column, which were more weakly calcified towards the tail.

 Each pectoral fin consists of a large basal plate which articulates with the scapulocoracoids (pectoral girdle) and supports at least eleven fin rays.
 The first ray is enlarged in both males and females, but is significantly larger in males and is covered by large denticles.
-In I. rushlaui, these denticles resemble hooks, with recurved, forward-pointing crowns and deep, tubular bases, while in I. tedwhitei these denticles have straight, slender crowns and saddle-shaped bases.
+In I. rushlaui, these denticles resemble hooks, with recurved, forward-pointing crowns and deep, tubular bases, while in I. tedwhitei these denticles have straight, slender crowns and "saddle-shaped" bases.
 Behind the enlarged first ray are at least ten fin rays which slowly decrease in length and width towards the last.
 Two or three fin rays towards the posterior (rear) side of the fin bear rodlets of calcified cartilage that protrude at right angles from the fin rays.
 The pectoral fins articulate with the upper portion of the scapulocoracoid, giving the appearance that they protrude from the nape of the neck.

-The pelvic girdle consists of two small, unfused cartilage elements and is unknown in any female specimens.
-Each cartilage connects to a basipterygium, which is a basal element that supports the pelvic fins.
-The basipterygium itself is a near-triangular plate that bears nine short pelvic fin rays that are followed by ceratotrichia (soft, ray-like cartilaginous structures which support the fins).
-The basipterygium of male Iniopteryx also supported a large, recurved denticle that acted as a tenaculum.
-The claspers of male Iniopteryx consists of a pair of long, cartilaginous rods that are followed by at least 15 short pieces of cartilage that taper off posteriorly.
+The pelvic girdle consists of two small, unfused cartilages and is unknown in any female specimens.
+The pelvic fins are supported by a triangular plate of cartilage called the basipterygium, and by ceratotrichia (soft, ray-like cartilaginous structures which support the fins).
+The basipterygium of male Iniopteryx also supported a large, recurved denticle that acted as a tenaculum similar in function (but not anatomy) to that of chimaeras.
+The claspers (paired reproductive organs) of male Iniopteryx consisted of long rods made up of at least 15 cartilaginous segments.

-Iniopteryx had a single dorsal fin located above the pelvic region, which consisted of about six fin rays that fuse dorsally to form a cartilaginous plate.
-The tail fin is rounded and symmetrical (termed diphycercal), and is supported by approximately 15 fin rays forming the upper lobe and an equal number forming the lower lobe.
+Iniopteryx had a single dorsal fin located above the pelvic region, which was supported by a plate of cartilage.
+The caudal fin skeleton was rounded, with symmetrical upper and lower lobes (termed diphycercal) and a cartilaginous plate at its tip.
 Iniopteryx, like other iniopterygians, lacked an anal fin.
-The posterior region of the caudal peduncle seems to bear small fin rays that grade into the tail fin.
-The center of the posterior region of the caudal fin consists of an oval cartilaginous plate.
+The caudal fin itself was supported by fine cartilage rays.